CMU-SAFARI/Sibyl/README.md

 Additional options:

-`--rl_algo`: Depending upon your environment choose a suitable RL algorithms.
+`--rl_algo`: Choose a suitable RL algorithm for your environment.
 Current options include C51, DQN, DDQN, REINFORCE, and PPO

 `--batch`: The number of
 samples processed in each training iteration